sagihaider/sagihaider.github.io/_pages/research.md

   <img width="600" height="600" src="/images/wordcloud.png">
 </p>

 The picture that changed my life is given below.
-The picture is from book ``Artificial Intelligence: A Modern Approach`` by Stuart Russell and Peter Norvig.
+The picture is from the book ``Artificial Intelligence: A Modern Approach`` by Stuart Russell and Peter Norvig.
 The first chapter of the book is an introduction to AI and I read it in 2007.
 I would say no one can explain it much better than this book.

 <p align="center">
   <img width="500" height="500" src="/images/AI_4Pillars.png">
 </p>

 ***
-The following are my area of research:
+The following are my areas of research:

 ***
 **1. EEG/MEG-based Brain-Computer Interfacing**